-Hate them or love them: the broker in the agricultural value chain is there to stay. eProd has developed a new module to manage middle-men in the agricultural value chain.
+Hate them or love them: the broker in the agricultural value chain is there to stay. eProd has developed a new module to manage middlemen in the agricultural value chain.
 You can now include brokers (please, let us call them agents from now on…) in your operations and keep records of their expenses and stocks built up.
-You don’t have to lose product traceability anymore simply because you buy (part of) your produce through local middle-men!
+You don’t have to lose product traceability anymore simply because you buy (part of) your product through local middlemen!
 You can manage outstanding loan balances and payments by the mobile application user.
 How does it work?
 Some examples:

-Another example, field officer Kariuki is issued 2,000Ksh cash.
+Another example is field officer Kariuki is issued 2,000Ksh cash.
 He does not have to record the transaction manually, but Kariuki’s eProd app will show it after both handhelds from the issuer and field officer have synchronized.
-A small description can be added, e.g. balance, last change, last sync with user app are kept.
+A small description can be added, e.g. balance, last change and last sync with the user app are kept.
 It will now reflect the correct balance.
-Accounts are assigned and can also be made inactive (but not deleted however).
+Accounts are assigned and can also be made inactive (but not deleted, however).
 The inactivation cannot be done from the handheld device itself, creating accounts is done centrally at the office.
-After made inactive it won’t be visible in the app anymore.
+After being made inactive it won’t be visible in the app anymore.

-At the office a transaction overview can be displayed in report for each account.
+At the office, a transaction overview can be displayed in the report for each account.
 It includes all details in the data to synchronize with the eProd app.
-The handheld device is used to conduct various tasks such as produce collections, field inspections and surveys.
-Synchronization can be automatically, but also be triggered manually for just the accounts (as somebody might want to update transactions but not yet send collection data).
+The handheld device is used to conduct various tasks such as producing collections, field inspections, and surveys.
+Synchronization can be automatic but also be triggered manually for just the accounts (as somebody might want to update transactions but not yet send collection data).